-Stock Based Compensation (also called Share Based Compensation or Equity Compensation) if a way of paying employees, executives, and directors or a company with ownership in the business.
-It is typically used to motivate employees beyond their regular cash based compensation (salary and bonus) and to align their interests with the company.
-Shares issued to employees are usually subject to a vesting period before they can be sold.
+Stock Based Compensation (also called Share-Based Compensation or Equity Compensation) is a way of paying employees, executives, and directors of a company with equity in the business.
+It is typically used to motivate employees beyond their regular cash-based compensation (salary and bonus) and to align their interests with those of the company’s shareholders.
+Shares issued to employees are usually subject to a vesting period before they are earned and can be sold.

 Types of Equity Compensation

 Compensation that’s based on the equity of a business can take several forms.